Avimaslow/Windows11Dashboard/README.md

 # Windows 11 Upgrade Dashboard – Automation + Power BI

 ## Overview
-This project automates the Windows 11 upgrade reporting process for the MTA.
+This project automates the Windows 11 upgrade reporting process.
 Every day at 11:45 AM and 4:45 PM, a Power Automate flow refreshes an Excel baseline and triggers Power BI to update.

 ## How It Works